csebooks/relational-databases/content.en/part-eight-advanced-topics/_index.md

 Several proposals have been made for extending SQL to improve its support of temporal data, but at least until SQL:2008, SQL has not provided any special support for temporal data beyond the time-related data types and operations.

-**25.3 Spatial and Geographic Data**
+## 25.3 Spatial and Geographic Data

 Spatial data support in databases is important for efficiently storing, indexing, and querying of data on the basis of spatial locations.
 For example, suppose that we want to store a set of polygons in a database and to query the database to find all polygons that intersect a given polygon.
 We cannot use standard index structures, such as B-trees or hash indices, to answer such a query efficiently.
 Efficient processing of the above query would require special-purpose index structures, such as R-trees (which we study later) for the task.

 Two types of spatial data are particularly important:

-• **Computer-aided-design (CAD) data**, which includes spatial information about how objects—such as buildings, cars, or aircraft—are constructed.
+- **Computer-aided-design (CAD) data**, which includes spatial information about how objects—such as buildings, cars, or aircraft—are constructed.
 Other im-

 1Many temporal database researchers feel this type should have been called **span** since it does not specify an exact start or end time, only the time span between the two.